syncfusion-content/blazor-docs/blazor/diagram/connectors/interactions.md

 ![Dragging Connector End Point in Blazor Diagram](../images/blazor-diagram-drag-connector-end-point.gif)

-## Flip
+## How to flip the connector
-The Flip  is used to mirror the selected object’s in the diagram page for horizontal,Vertical and Both direction.
+The Flip command is used to flip the chosen object is mirrored across  in either the horizontal, vertical, or both directions on the diagram page..

 ###  FlipDirection:
 The flipdirection is used to mirror across Horizontal,Vertical and Both direction.